Shepherding Under Christ: Willing Stewardship of God's Flock

 Shepherding is stewardship under Christ’s authority, not self-exalting control.

-3 not as lording it over those entrusted to you, but making yourselves examples to the flock.
+3 not lording it over those entrusted to you, but being examples to the flock.

-4 When the chief Shepherd is revealed, you will receive the crown of glory that doesn’t fade away.
+4 And when the Chief Shepherd appears, you will receive the crown of glory that will never fade away.

 Shepherding is stewardship under Christ’s authority, not self-exalting control.